wksinha/algorithm-template-library/README.md

 This is a **work-in-progress**.
 For a more complete version, algorithms in Java can be found under the `archive/old-version` branch.

 ## Algorithms
-The following classes of algorithms can be found implemented.
+The following can be found (partially) implemented.
-Some vectorized alternatives have also been added for comparison.

 ### I/O
 Auxiliary templates for efficient, convenient I/O.